aipmhub/aipm-chat/contributing/Basic/Contributing-Guidelines.md

 ## Contribution Process

-LobeChat follows the gitmoji and semantic release as our code submission and release process.
+AiPMChat follows the gitmoji and semantic release as our code submission and release process.

 ### Gitmoji